The 2023 Therapy Laser Guide

-Class 3: The best overall value in class 3 lasers are the Avant LZ30p, LZ30x and LZ30z portables.
-They blow away the competition (like ML830 and Erchonia) based on the specs and they do everything well.
-The Avant Lasers offer both RED and IR wavelengths, both Pulsing and CW output, both broad and pinpoint treatments in one compact package.
+Class 3: The best overall value in class-3 lasers are the Avant LZ30p, LZ30x and LZ30z portables.
+They blow away the competition (like Erchonia™) based on the specs and the Avant systems do everything well.
+The Avant Lasers offer both RED and IR wavelengths, both pulsing and CW output, both broad and pinpoint treatments in one compact package.
 Another great handheld option is the PowerMedic Pro laser, their acupuncture probe is one of the best option because it is optimized for that application.
-For a desktop class 3 system, consider the Chattanooga Vectra Gensys (professionals only).
-For unattended treatments, consider the Avant with a stand or the Powermedic.
+For a desktop class 3 system, consider the Chattanooga Vectra Genisys (professionals only).
+Chattanooga is somewhat of a industry standard in PT and they make multi-modality systems.
+For unattended treatments, consider the Avant with a stand.
+We also sell the lengendary ML830™.

 |The ColdLasers.Org Reputation